niokagi/wabw-cashier-fe/README.md

 ## The Stack

-We don't do bloated frameworks here.
+I don't do bloated frameworks here.
 This is a curated stack for developers who care about details.

 -   **Core:** React 18 (TS) + Vite.
 -   **State:** TanStack Query (React Query).
 Server state management done right.
 No more `useEffect` spaghetti.